TobiasNx/metafacturewiki/Home.md

 # Download

+## As an Application

+A binary distribution will be available for download soon.

+## As Maven Dependency
 Metafacture-core is released on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.culturegraph%22).
 To include it in a java project, add the following dependency declaration to your `pom.xml`:
 ```xml